Learn About The Law

 (d) language prohibiting making a false report of bullying, cyber-bullying, hazing, abusive conduct, or retaliation;

-(e) as required in Section 53G-9-604, parental notification of:
+(f) as required in Section 53G-9-604, a process for parental notification of:

-(i) a student's threat to commit suicide; and
+(i) a student's threat of suicide;

-(ii) an incident of bullying, cyber-bullying, hazing, abusive conduct, or retaliation, involving the parent's student;
+(ii) an incident involving the parent's student; and

-(f) a grievance process for a school employee who has experienced abusive conduct;
+(g) a grievance process for a school employee who has experienced abusive conduct;

-(h) a requirement for a signed statement annually, indicating that the individual signing the statement has received the LEA governing board's policy, from each:
+(j) a requirement for a signed statement annually, indicating that the individual signing the statement has received the LEA governing board's policy, from each:

 (i) school employee;